Blogs, Income Tax

 Difference between Tax Planning, Tax Avoidance, Tax Evasion

-Every taxpayer always look for difference between tax evasion and tax avoidance as these both terms look similar but can either save taxpayer from tax liability or can impose heavy tax penalties.
+Every taxpayer always looks for difference between tax evasion and tax avoidance as these both terms look similar but can either save taxpayers from tax liability or can impose heavy tax penalties.

 According to Article 265 of the Constitution of India, tax can only be levied and collected by the authority of law.
 Collection of tax is the major source of revenue for every country’s government.
-Government uses this fund for the welfare of the general public at large.
+The government uses this fund for the welfare of the general public at large.

-In India, government majorly collects two types of taxes i.e. Direct Tax and Indirect Tax.
-In this blog we will only be discussing about Direct Taxes.
+In India, the government majorly collects two types of taxes i.e. Direct Tax and Indirect Tax.
+In this blog, we will only be discussing Direct Taxes.

 Direct tax is a tax that a person pays directly to the government.
 For example, Income Tax, which is paid directly to the government.
 These taxes cannot be transferred to any other entity or person.

-However, the payment of tax becomes burden on tax payers thus, they always look forward to the methods and ways to either escape or reduce the tax liability.
-When a taxpayer conducts a research or any activity to reduce the tax liability by the maximum use of exemptions and deductions, it is referred as Tax Planning.
+However, the payment of tax becomes a burden on taxpayers thus, they always look forward to the methods and ways to either escape or reduce the tax liability.
+When a taxpayer conducts research or any activity to reduce the tax liability by the maximum use of exemptions and deductions, it is referred to as Tax Planning.
 When a taxpayer uses legally allowed methods to reduce tax liability, it is known as Tax Avoidance.
 Whereas, when a taxpayer uses any illegal method to reduce or escape the tax liability then it is known as Tax Evasion.

 This blog specifically deals with the Legality of Tax Planning, Tax Avoidance and Tax Evasion under the Income Tax Act, 1961 and the difference between tax evasion and tax avoidance.